 5. Perform Color Balancing

-Setting a white point (and/or black point) is often necessary to make the background either completely white or black.
-This is simple in both the Arqspin smartphone app and with the web editor.
+Just as important as the 360 degree photography equipment is the software itself, and setting a white point (and/or black point) is often necessary to make the background either completely white or black.
+This is simple in the Arqspin web editor.
 Touch a pixel in the spin that you want to use as a reference white (or black) point.
 That pixel along with any pixels brighter than that reference will become saturated white.
 You may consider reading this short tutorial on white balancing.

 6. Additional Reading